harshal0004/100-days-dsa/README.md

 # 100-days-dsa
-Hi, My Name is Harshal Dhamale, 2 years experienced software engineer, working in service based company, now I am very keen and aspired to work with top product based companies.
-So for this purpose I started this venture to strong my problem solving skill by solving pattern wise problems.
-So stay tune !
-Very Excited to start this journey
+Hi, my name is Harshal Dhamale.
+I am a software engineer with 2 years of experience, currently working in a service-based company.
+I am highly motivated and aspire to work with top product-based companies.
+To achieve this, I have started this venture to strengthen my problem-solving skills by solving problems in a pattern-wise manner.
+Stay tuned—I’m very excited to begin this journey!